aleRizzolo/HealthScan/README.md

 - start all the secondary scripts
 - start bot (?)
 - setup al the functions (?)

+After the script is completed, go to Telegram and interact with the Bot

 ### Manual run
 If you want to run this script manually: